7 Disadvantages of Music – Its Negative Impacts

-Music can be great for concentration if you listen to the right type of music (read our piece on that here)!
+Right music can be great for concentration if you listen to the right type of music (read our piece on that here)!
+But wrong music can be distracting and can make you lose focus.

-While some kind of music, such as classical symphonies or binaural beats, could improve your focus, listening to the radio or to a Spotify playlist filled with all your favorite tracks could distract you from the task you are doing.
+While some kinds of music, such as classical symphonies, instrumental music, or binaural beats, could improve your focus, listening to the radio or to a Spotify playlist filled with all your favorite music with lyrical songs could distract you from the task you are doing.

 We live in a very unfocused world in which music doesn’t seem to be such a huge distraction compared to smartphones, social media, and other stimuli we are exposed to on a daily basis.
 However, it can indeed make you lose your focus.